langestefan/solar-forecasting-HA/README.md

 Local forecasting means that the logic to predict solar panel output resides on the Home Assistant server.

 ## Featureset
-The following features can be used to predict solar output:
+The following features can be used to predict solar output, see also [1]:
 - Downwelling global solar (Watts/m^2)
 - Upwelling global solar (Watts/ m^2)
 - Directnormal solar (Watts/ m^2)